tony72377/developer-assessment/README.md

 ## Turning in your assessment

-Fork this repository and add a file with your written response.
+Fork this repository and add a markdown file with your written response.
 Send me an email at [sean@misen.com](mailto:sean@misen.com) with a link to the forked repo.